Persistence

 Background

-DCOM (Distributed COM) is middleware that extends the functionality of COM beyond a local computer using remote procedure call (RPC) technology.
-By default, only Administrators may remotely activate and launch COM objects through DCOM.
-DCOM can execute macros in Office documents and also interact with WMI remotely thus opening the attacked domain to a wide array of vectors.
+FurthermoreDCOM (Distributed COM) extends COM’s functionality beyond a local computer using remote procedure call (RPC) technology.
+By default, only Administrators can remotely activate and launch COM objects via DCOM.
+DCOM can execute macros in Office documents and interact with WMI remotely, thus opening the attacked domain to various attack vectors.

-Registries: The registry is a system-defined database in which applications and system components store and retrieve configuration data.
+The registry is a system-defined database in which applications and system components store and retrieve configuration data.
 The data stored in the registry varies according to the version of Microsoft Windows.
 Applications use the registry API to retrieve, modify, or delete registry data.
 More info here.

-CLSID: The CLSID or Class Identifier is a string of alphanumeric (both numbers and alphabet characters) symbols that are used to represent a specific instance of a Component Object Model or COM-based program.
+The CLSID or Class Identifier is a string of alphanumeric (both numbers and alphabet characters) symbols that are used to represent a specific instance of a Component Object Model or COM-based program.
 It allows operating systems and software, particularly Windows, to detect and access software components without identifying them by their names.
 More info here.

 Attack Methodology